Rate of return is the profit or loss on an investment over a specified period of time expressed as proportion of the investment amount.

 The right of first refusal is the contractual right, but not obligation, to enter into a buy-sell transaction with the owner of an asset before any other third party.
 In commercial real estate, the right of first refusal allows an interested party to buy a property before the seller negotiates any other offer.
 In the scenario that the party with the right of refusal declines to buy, the seller is then free to negotiate and sell with other interested parties.

-Measure of the return on an investment relative to the expected risk of that investment, over a specific period.
+Risk adjusted returns is the measure of the return on an investment relative to the expected risk of that investment, over a specific period.

-The minimum incremental yield by which the expected return on a risky asset must exceed the known return on a risk-free asset in order to
+Risk premium is the minimum incremental yield by which the expected return on a risky asset must exceed the known return on a risk-free asset in order to

 Defined as an evaluation of an individual or organization’s willingness to take risks, as well as the threats to which an organization is exposed.
 Risk profiles are important for determining which asset classes and allocations are appropriate for a portfolio.
 This risk profile signals the tolerable level of risk that is accepted.
 A corporation’s risk profile attempts to determine how a willingness to take risk will affect overall decision-making strategy.